FINAL ANNOUNCEMENT FOR PS-SPONSORED EVENTS AT GSA

 Always remember that our PS Member Code of Conduct is in place because this IS PS, Inclusive and Safe Paleontological Society

-______________________ MORE IMPORTANT NEWS
+MORE IMPORTANT NEWS

 Our new Paleontological Society website will be unveiled soon.